vorce/mallery/README.md

 After successful uploads, each url for the images are then saved to db. cloudimage.io is used to resize the images into suitable thumbnails when a gallery is requested.

+## Endpoints

-*Everything that is persited can be viewed (and edited) on the /images endpoint*.
+*Everything that is persited can be viewed (and edited) on the `/images` html endpoint*.
 Disable it for production.

-## Endpoints

 - Global html gallery that shows all images: `/gallery/`
 - To view a user's html gallery go to `/gallery/<user>`, where user = email address.